On the vDVZ discontinuity in massive conformal gravity: Massive conformal gravity

 is the generally covariant d'Alembertian for a scalar field, and

 is the matter energy-momentum tensor.

 Taking the trace of (\ref{12}), we find

 where $T = g^{\mu\nu}T_{\mu\nu}$.
 The field equations (\ref{13}) and (\ref{18}) require that $T=0$, which means that MCG couples consistently only to conformally invariant matter fields.
-This is not a problem because it is well known that all matter fields are conformally invariant in the standard model of particle physics.
+This is not a problem because it is well known that all matter fields are conformally invariant in the Standard Model of particle physics.
 The massless matter fields are naturally conformally invariant whereas the massive matter fields become conformally invariant after the introduction of the Higgs field.
-The breaking of the conformal symmetry by the imposition of gauge fixing conditions to the matter actions causes the traces of the massive matter energy-momentum tensors to become non-zero.
-At the same time, the imposition of gauge fixing conditions to the MCG action changes the field equations in such a way that $T=0$ is no longer required, as we can see explicitly by imposing the unitary gauge $\varphi =$ constant to (\ref{1}).
-Hence, MCG couples consistently to all kinds of matter.